benjamin-edward-morgan/ioc/README.md

 #### Subprojects

 ##### ioc
 This is the main ioc application, developed in Rust.
-It supports building for Raspberry Pi and implements simple inputs and outputs for the pi's GPIO.
+It supports building for Raspberry Pi and implements simple inputs and outputs for the pi's GPIO, as well as a small set of other devices.
 See the [ioc README](ioc/README.md).

 ##### ioc-demo-ui
 This is a demo web UI for interacting with ioc's websocket server (if enabled).
 When the websocket server is enabled, input values can be directly manipulated by a user in real time.
 Output values are also emitted on the websocket in real time.
 See the [ioc-demo-ui README](ioc-demo-ui/README.md).